What Is the Average Cost of Living in the Bahamas? [2025]

-But before you buy your piece of luxury real estate, you might want to know the average cost of living in The Bahamas.
+Aspiring expats from all countries are eager to move to The Bahamas for its beachy weather, laid-back lifestyle, and friendly population.
+But before you buy your piece of luxury real estate, you might want to know the average cost of living in The Bahamas so you can plan ahead.

 Better Homes and Gardens MCR Bahamas stands ready to assist you.
 Our Better Homes and Gardens Real Estate team boasts a deep understanding of The Bahamas’ most exclusive neighborhoods, offering access to homes and real estate that have yet to hit the public market.
-We’re committed to locating the ideal residence that caters to your unique requirements, providing insightful guidance and counsel to ensure you make the best choice possible.
+We’re committed to locating the ideal residence that caters to your unique requirements, providing insightful guidance and counsel to help you make the best choice possible.

 As your dedicated buyer’s agent, we will guide you through every purchase step, from securing the most profitable deal and overseeing inspections to handling the final closing details.
 Our seasoned agents will be with you every step of the way, streamlining the acquisition process into a smooth and enjoyable journey.
 With this level of commitment, we have been able to represent billions of dollars worth of property.